gfoidl/CairoSharp/demos/Gtk/Gtk4Animation/ReadMe.md

-## WinFormsAnimation
+## Gtk4Animation

-When the check box for _creating images_ is check, then it's possible to create a video from the sequence of stored images.
+When the check box for _creating images_ is checked, then it's possible to create a video from the sequence of stored images.

 ```bash
 # To start at a specific number, see https://trac.ffmpeg.org/wiki/Slideshow